shrikantkalar023/learning-nodejs/README.md

 43. **Referencing** - CONSISTENCY, but slower. **Embedding** - PERFORMANCE, but inconsistent.

 44. We need to _think_ about the **Queries** we will be _running_ **ahead of time** and _design_ DB based on those queries.

+45. **Embedded Documents** - most features available in Normal Documents are also available in Embedded Documents.
+BUT they can't be saved on their own.